tungbq/devops-project/projects/nginx-with-istio-on-aks/README.md

 ## Summary

-To use Nginx ingress to serve the external request and then forward to the application inside Istio service mesh, we could
+To use Nginx ingress to serve the external request and then forward to the application inside Istio service mesh, we could:

 - Enable the service mesh as usual
 - Deploy the application as previous project